thaabomb/EightyPercentSafer/notes.md

 - Nothing is more expensive than a plane crash.
 - Talk to your Dad about examples of how improving safety improves productivity.
 - e.g. flap overspeeds
+- The myth is that a business "can't afford this safety crap".
+- The truth is that a business can't afford NOT to implement collaborative safety.

 # Research Area: CAST won awards from at least three different organizations.
 Investigate them.
 - 2008 Collier Trophy